Thousands attend annual Freedom Festival and fireworks show

 “I love being here,” Zoomagination instructor Robert Trejo said.
 “I love bringing these animals out to people and teaching them.”

-Zoomagination brought four animals for attendees to learn about: A sloth, paragrin falcon, a boa constrictor and an alligator.
+Zoomagination brought four animals for attendees to learn about: A sloth, peregrin falcon, a boa constrictor and an alligator.

 Vendors were also located in various parts of the stadium selling toys, candles, spices, homemade wreaths and more.